Towards Powerful Probes of Neutrino Self-Interactions in Supernovae

-Assuming the burst-outflow case, our limits are robust.
+If the burst-outflow case is realized, our results are robust.
 First, we conservatively make minimal assumptions (emission of ${\sim |\Delta E_{\rm b}| / \langle E_\nu \rangle \sim 10^{58}}$ neutrinos with energies ${\sim 10 \, \mathrm{MeV}}$) and focus on the effects of $\nu$SI on $\nu\text{--}\nu$ scattering \emph{far outside the PNS}.
 Additional effects \emph{inside or near} the PNS (possible extra delays, $2\nu \rightarrow 4 \nu$ processes, neutrino mixing effects, etc.) would either amplify the signal-lengthening signature of $\nu$SI or be subdominant.
-Second, as shown in \cref{eq:gres}, the limit on $g$ depends only mildly on the inputs.
-Third, for even slightly larger $g$ values or earlier times scattering would be much more frequent (the number of scatterings increases as $\tau^2$, where $\tau \propto g^2/\ell^2$ in the resonant regime and $g^4/\ell^2$ otherwise) and $\nu$SI effects would be enhanced.
-Well above our limit, the duration of the signal, scaling as $1/\sqrt{\tau_{\rm FS}}$, would be extreme.
+Second, as shown in \cref{eq:gres}, the sensitivity to $g$ depends only mildly on the inputs.
+Third, for even slightly larger $g$ values or earlier times, scattering would be much more frequent (the number of scatterings increases as $\tau^2$, where $\tau \propto g^2/\ell^2$ in the resonant regime and $g^4/\ell^2$ otherwise) and $\nu$SI effects would be enhanced.
+Well above our limit, the duration of the signal, scaling as $g/\sqrt{\tau_{\rm FS}}$, would be extreme.
 For example, for $M_\phi = 10 \, \mathrm{MeV}$ and $g \sim 10^{-3}$, this would be 10 minutes, leading to an event rate 10 times below Kam-II backgrounds.

 {\bf\emph{Conclusions and Future Directions.---}} Neutrinos are poorly understood and may hold surprises.
 An example is $\nu$SI, for which large effects are allowed by laboratory, cosmology, and astrophysics data.
 This fact is an opportunity.
 It is also a liability, as the effects of $\nu$SI may be biasing our deductions about other physics.
-As an example, collective mixing effects can be significantly affected by neutrino scattering~\cite{Capozzi:2022slf}.
+As an example, collective mixing effects can be significantly affected by neutrino scattering (reviewed in Ref.~\cite{Capozzi:2022slf}).

 In this paper, we re-examine how $\nu$SI affect supernova neutrino emission.
-We show that the emitted neutrinos form a tightly coupled fluid, with two cases of outflows: burst or wind.
-For concreteness, here we focus on the burst case.
+We show that the emitted neutrinos form a tightly coupled fluid, with two possible cases for the outflow: burst or wind.
+Here we focus on the burst case.
 Although a wind may be more likely, further work is needed to understand when each case obtains.

 For the burst-outflow case, we show that the observed duration of a supernova neutrino signal is a robust, powerful signature of $\nu$SI.
 Frequent $\nu\text{--}\nu$ scattering outside the PNS leads to a large, tightly coupled, radially expanding ball of neutrinos, internally moving in all directions.
 This ball decouples with a size depending on the $\nu$SI strength, prolonging and smearing the signal in time. $\nu$SI causing too long of a duration are strongly excluded, greatly improving upon prior constraints (see~\cref{fig:bounds}).